Warren Buffett says will retire from Berkshire Hathaway by year's end

 "The time has arrived where Greg should become the chief executive officer of the company at year end," Buffett, 94, told an annual shareholder meeting in Omaha, the Midwestern city where Berkshire Hathaway is based.

-Buffett said he believed the board of directors would be "unanimously in favor of" his recommendation.
+Buffett said he believed the board of directors would be "unanimously in favour of" his recommendation.

 "I would still hang around and could conceivably be useful in a few cases, but the final word would be what Greg said in operations, in capital deployment, whatever it might be," he added.